 Clare found herself standing in the middle of a silent room.
 The cat meandered back onto the pillow and settled in for a contented slumber.
 Clare stumbled over to the edge of the bed.
 Her gaze slid to the multicolored giraffe in the corner.
-She stood and snatched it off the floor.
-Tossing it on the bed, it landing peacefully next to the cat.
+She snatched it off the floor.
+Tossing it on the bed, it landed peacefully next to the cat.
 Clare shrugged.
 “Go ahead; you two sleep.
 I surely never will.”

 Novels by A. K. Frailey